 A digital catalog, by comparison, is weightless by nature.
 It’s accessible anytime, from anywhere, and all you need is a computer, phone, or tablet and an internet connection.
 Not only that, but products from a digital catalog are easier to share.
 Imagine the sous chef of a restaurant who wants to run a new product by the executive chef.
 Just send a link to the product page, and a buyer can purchase it right there.
 Sold, to the buyer with an internet connection!

 It doesn’t stop there, either.
-A digital B2B ecommerce catalog connected to a B2B ecommerce portal can then be integrated with order fulfillment and distribution software.
+A digital B2B eCommerce catalog connected to a B2B eCommerce portal can then be integrated with order fulfillment software, distribution software, and sometimes even hospitality software.
 That makes for a complete business management tool.

 Buyer behavior continues to get more sophisticated with every passing day—and this is doubly true for the B2B buyer.
 According to one study, 82% of buyers research products online before making a purchase.
 By comparison, 94% of B2B buyers research online before purchasing.